There is no consensus on the meaning of Jesus' and Paul's discussions

 (KJV) As mentioned above, the early Christian movement assumed that

-Jesus was referring to the individuals standing in the crowd in front of
+Jesus was referring to the individuals present in the crowd in front of

 him.
 The King James Version, cited above, does permit another